Todd-Davies/Squire/README.md

 	3. If a trigger is found for an assignment, then something happens.

-The only current trigger (as said before, when the assignment name begins with 'Essay on') creates a new .tex file in the following place:
+There are two triggers at the moment, the first looks for assignments beginning with 'Essay on ' and creates a new .tex file in the following place:

 `/Apps/Squire/Homework/<Class name>/Essays/<Essay title>/<Essay title>.tex`